VMware vSphere 6.7: A Strong Foundation for a More Flexible Future in the Cloud

 Seamless hybrid cloud experience – businesses are looking for the flexibility to migrate workloads between on-premises DCs and the public cloud. vSphere 6.7 delivers a seamless hybrid cloud experience.
 Hybrid linked mode provides a single pane of management for unified visibility across on-premises and hybrid cloud workloads.
 At the VM level, business can clone a VM and move it across cloud environments with different versions of vCenter.
 In essence, this means that if a business has one version of vCenter on-premises and another version is used in the public cloud, those differences may not be an obstacle.

 Given the significant innovations and new capabilities in vSphere 6.7, it can help to have a knowledgeable partner like Presidio on hand to explore how to capitalize on these advantages and address the business’ unique challenges.
 Presidio can help you devise the hybrid cloud strategy that gives you the freedom and flexibility you need to make the best use of both on-premises and public cloud resources.

-Presidio is a leading North American IT solutions provider focused on Digital Infrastructure, Cloud and Security solutions.
+Presidio is a leading North American IT solutions provider focused on Digital Infrastructure, Business Analytics, Cloud, Security & Emerging solutions.
 We deliver this technology expertise through a full life cycle model of professional, managed, and support services including strategy, consulting, implementation and design.
 By taking the time to deeply understand how our clients define success, we help them harness technology advances, simplify IT complexity and optimize their environments today while enabling future applications, user experiences, and revenue models.